learn-co-students/prime-ruby-nyc-web-071618/README.md

 Fork and clone this repository.
 Run the test suite to learn what is required of you.

-You'll be defining a method, `prime?()`, that takes in an integer argument and returns a boolean of whether or not that integer is a prime number.
+You'll be defining a method, `prime?(int)`, that takes in an integer argument and returns a boolean of whether or not that integer is a prime number.

 A few things to think about: